ylvali/jsframeworkProject2024BTH/README.md

 It tests all the routes on the API.
 The code coverage through istanbul shows +80%.
 Improvements could be to further test the values returned & to test with error values more.
 In this scope within this time this is the set up.
-This is part of the development process, to see that the routes work properly.
-To see what params are necessary for backend calls for example.
+This is part of the development process, to see that the routes work properly with parameters.
-And to test the procedure that in this case is working with users and a shop situation.
-The actions made available throught the API can be tested.
-The whole process.
+And to test the procedure that in this case is working with users and a trade situation.
+Test the whole process of registry, login & trade.
-And when something is changed in the script, run the tests again to see that the main points and functionality works as expected.
+And when something is changed in the script, run the tests again to see that there are no errors.
+Great.

 It is also tested with travis & scrutinizer.

 Note: Socket.io functionality is briefly tested.
 Testing the connection and set up, in socket.io file.

 ## NPM commands
-"pretest": "bash start.bash",
+### Reset tests (database) and run tests (istanbul, mocha, chai)

-"test": "nyc --reporter=html --reporter=text --reporter=clover mocha 'test/**/*.js'",
+npm pretest

-"start": "node app.js",
+npm test

-"eslint": "eslint .",
+### install the application

-"clean": "rm -rf node_modules package-lock.json",
+npm install

-"process": "pm2 start app.js --name me-api",
+### Run the application

-"stopProcess": "pm2 stop app.js --name me-api",
+npm start

-"production": "NODE_ENV='production' node app.js",
+### Code validation

-"testRun": "NODE_ENV='test' node app.js"
+npm run eslint

 ## Available routes
 /                   : GET test